neha-kay/Kiko-plus/_posts/2015-06-02-how-to-write-a-great-request.md

 > > “I come bearing chocolate!”

 which is quite the attention-getter.
-By starting off this way, I give the host an incentive to host me while peaking their interest in my request – which is incredibly important when messaging hosts in cities like London or New York, where hosts are flooded with 10-15 requests per day.
+By starting off this way, I give the host an incentive to host me while piquing their interest in my request – which is incredibly important when messaging hosts in cities like London or New York, where hosts are flooded with 10-15 requests per day.
 In these cases, hosts are skimming their inboxes, not sure which to click on first.
 A mention of food, I guarantee you, will elevate your chances of standing out in the crowd of contenders.
 If you have some other type of skill – like cooking for example – mention it in the request itself.

 #### 2. Show genuine interest in them